Best Psychology Books

 The 60-second Shrink by Arnold A. Lazarus and Clifford N. Lazarus

 This book is funny, witty, and extremely helpful.
-It covers several emotional and mood problems, including depression and anxiety.
-It also covers problems that many psychology books ignore such as procrastination, problem-solving, apologies, panic attacks, and anger.
+It covers several emotional and mood concerns, including depression and anxiety.
+It also covers issues that many of the best psychology books ignore such as procrastination, problem-solving, apologies, panic attacks, and anger.
 While the book doesn't go in-depth on any one topic, it does have some helpful strategies that can complement therapy.

 A First-rate Madness by Nassir Ghaemi